Forward-UIUC-2021F/zhenke-chen-question-answering-with-text-summarization/README.md

 # Question-answering-with-text-summarization
-This project is to answer questions related to keywords using google with abstracted text summarization.
+This project is to answer questions related to keywords using google with text summarization.

 # Setup